Documentation Revision Date: 2026-02-05

 GeoTIFF files

-The USGS 3DEP DTM and DSM rasters (tile ID 4520; 0.5 m spatial resolution; USGS, 2017) were georeferenced to match the RedEdge-MX drone imagery (~10 cm spatial resolution; collected July 2021) as precisely as possible.
-Georeferencing was done using a third degree polynomial transformation algorithm and nearest neighbor resampling.
-The georeferenced DTM raster was aggregated to 1 m spatial resolution and projected to the WGS 84 / UTM Zone 6N coordinate reference system (EPSG:32606).
-The aggregated raster was used for subsequent modeling.
-The local mean DTM elevation was calculated for a 31 by 31 m moving window, and per-grid cell microtopography was calculated as the local mean subtracted from the 1-m DTM values.
-Gridded slope estimates were calculated using 8-pixel neighborhoods.
+The USGS 3DEP DTM and DSM rasters (tile ID 4520; 0.5 m spatial resolution; USGS, 2017) were georeferenced to spatially align with the RedEdge-MX drone imagery (~10 cm spatial resolution; collected July 2021) as precisely as possible.
+Georeferencing was done using a third-degree polynomial transformation algorithm and nearest neighbor resampling.
+The georeferenced DTM raster was aggregated to 1 m spatial resolution and projected to the WGS 84 / UTM Zone 6N coordinate reference system (EPSG:32606) using bilinear resampling.
+The 1-m resolution raster was used for subsequent modeling.
+The local mean DTM elevation was calculated for a 31-m x 31-m moving window, and per-grid cell microtopography was calculated as the local mean subtracted from the 1-m DTM values (following methods by Rodenhizer et al., 2022).
+Gridded slope estimates were calculated from the 1-m DTM data using 8-pixel neighborhoods.

-There are limitations to the approach used to model microtopography.
-USGS 3DEP digital terrain model (DTM) data was smoothed by calculating the moving window (31 m x 31 m) mean value.
-Per-grid cell microtopography was calculated as the local mean subtracted from the original DTM.
+USGS 3DEP DTM data was smoothed by calculating the moving window (31 m x 31 m) mean value, and per-grid cell microtopography was calculated as the local mean subtracted from the original DTM.
 However, the optimal degree of smoothing (i.e., moving window size) is uncertain.
-The 31-m window size was selected because the resulting smoothed DTM seemed to capture the broad scale gradient, but a larger or smaller window size could have a substantial impact on modeled topography (Erdbrügger et al., 2021).
+The 31-m window size was selected because the resulting smoothed DTM seemed to capture the broad scale elevation gradient in the study area, but a larger or smaller window size could have a substantial impact on modeled microtopography (Erdbrügger et al., 2021).

 The multiSPEC-4C imagery is described in more detail by Barnes et al. (2021).

-Chamber methane (CH4) and carbon dioxide (CO2) flux estimates from field surveys conducted in July 2021 and August 2022 (Table_2_Detailed_Chamber_Flux_Estimates_July_2021_August_2022.csv) are included.
-For each flux estimate repetition, the original flux estimate, the estimated chamber headspace occupied by vegetation (percent volume), and the adjusted flux estimate, which accounts for the vegetation volume, are reported.
+Table 2 (Table_2_Detailed_Chamber_Flux_Estimates_July_2021_August_2022): Table 2 reports more detailed information on the in situ flux data collection during the July 2021 and August 2022 field surveys, including CH4 and CO2 flux estimates for individual replicates.
+For each flux estimate replicate, the original flux estimate, the estimated chamber headspace occupied by vegetation (percent volume), and the adjusted flux estimate, which accounts for the vegetation volume, are reported.
 The percent volume of chamber headspace filled by vegetation was estimated visually.
-CH4 and CO2 flux data were collected with either a LI-COR 8200-01S Smart Chamber (SC); Polycarbonate chamber with opaque cover (PC_cover); or Polycarbonate chamber without opaque cover (PC_no_cover).
-Each method used three replicates per sample.
-CO2 flux estimates without the opaque cover represent net ecosystem exchange (NEE), whereas CO2 flux estimates with the opaque cover represent ecosystem respiration (Reco).
+Methane and CO2 flux data were collected with either a LI-COR 8200-01S Smart Chamber (SC); Polycarbonate chamber (clear plastic) with opaque cover (PC_cover); or Polycarbonate chamber without opaque cover (PC_no_cover).
+Carbon dioxide flux estimates from the polycarbonate chamber without the opaque cover represent net ecosystem exchange (NEE), whereas CO2 flux estimates with the opaque cover represent ecosystem respiration (Reco).
 Gross primary productivity (GPP) was estimated as Reco - NEE.
-If the estimated GPP was a negative value, then the GPP was set to zero; and (c) CH4 and CO2 flux data collected with the LI-COR Smart Chamber at a subset of sample locations during the August 2022 field survey.
+If the estimated GPP was a negative value, then the GPP was set to zero.
+During the August 2022 field survey, CH4 flux estimates were collected with the LI-COR Smart Chamber at a subset of sample locations.

-Meteorological data (Table_7_Hourly_Meteorology_Weather_Sensor.csv) were collected in July 2021 from a weather station that was located at 64.91985 latitude, -147.8189 longitude.
-Meteorological data were collected with a Campbell Scientific ClimaVue50 digital weather sensor, which collected measurements at 5 second resolution.
+Table 7 (Table_7_Hourly_Meteorology_Weather_Sensor.csv): Hourly meteorological data were collected in July 2021 (2021-07-07 to 2021-07-27) from a weather station located at 64.91985 latitude, -147.8189 longitude (3 m height; 300 m distance from the flux sample locations).
+Meteorological data were collected with a Campbell Scientific ClimaVue50 digital weather sensor, which collected measurements at a 5 second resolution.
 Values in the data file are summarized in hourly increments.

 Data Access